syncfusion-content/uwp-docs/uwp/installation-and-deployment/Install-using-the-Offline-Installer.md

    ![](Platform_images/Step-by-Step-Installation_img1.png)

-   N> The Setup wizard extracts the syncfusionessentialuwp_(version).exe dialog, displaying the unzip operation of the package.
+   N> The Setup wizard extracts the syncfusionessentialuniversalwindows_(version).exe dialog, displaying the unzip operation of the package.

 3. You have two options to unlock the Syncfusion setup: